Digital Agency Day

 - The Chimp Paradox – Steve Peters

 - Ego Is The Enemy – Ryan Holiday

 - The Charisma Myth – Olivia Fox Cabane

 Bill listed 5 fears associated with asking for referrals.
 Although I think there’s a deeply subconscious component to asking (and therefore probably a mix of many things) these 5 do seem like logical fears that most people probably wouldn’t argue:

 - You don’t want to put people on the spot

 - You don’t want to look unprofessional or needy

 Bill talks about all of these in detail, but to save you the time, he basically says to forget all of them.
-By developing a strong and repeatable referral process, Bill claims that all of these fears can be avoided.
+By developing a strong and repeatable referral process, he claims that all of these fears can be avoided.

-Whether or not that’s entirely true, I do think that there is a lynchpin Fear that, when addressed, can avoid many of the other fears, regardless of what your referral collection process is.
+Whether or not that’s entirely true, I do think that there is a Lynchpin Fear that, when addressed, can avoid many of the other fears, regardless of what your referral collection process is.

 So What About The 1st Fear?